Meet Schedule 2017-2018

 - Sign form.

-- Give the forms to Alex (There will be no more emailing entries to myself, or Alex).
+- Give the forms to coach (There will be no more emailing entries to coaches or myself).

-- Entries will be entered based on your (or Alex’s) selections.
+- Entries will be entered based on your (or coach’s) selections.

 Swim Meets - Please click to read